neuralmagic/deepsparse/examples/sparsestream/README.md

 ## <div>`STREAM WHILE YOU EAT SOME POPCORN 🍿`</div>

-Tweets should now be streaming in terminal, you should see a dictionary printing with three objects:
+Tweets should now be streaming in terminal, you should see three objects per tweet:

 - `tweet`: The tweet received from the Twitter API.
 - `sentiment`: The tweet's sentiment: `Bullish` or `Bearish` or `Neutral`